 failure to act promptly when notified of claims etc.

 It is not uncommon for third-party claims to be difficult to litigate due to an extra party involvement.
-It is important to understand the type of claim you have as this is one of the keys to fighting against bad faith.
+It is important to understand the type of claim with the help of a legal advocate.